ChrisCarleton/BottomTime-Core/docs/Authentication.md

 #### Responses
 HTTP Status Code | Details
 ----- | -----
-**200 OK** | The call succeeded and the user is authenticated.
-A [LoginSucceeded](#loginsucceeded-object) will be returned containing information on the user that was signed in as well as a JWT bearer token that can be used to authenticate future requests.
+**200 OK** | The call succeeded and the user was authenticated.
+A [UserAccount](#useraccount-object) will be returned containing information on the user that was signed in.
+A session cookie will also be provided in the response.
+This cookie should be included in future requests made as the authenticated user.
 **400 Bad Request** | The request was rejected because the provided [Authentication](#authentication-object) object was invalid or missing.
 **401 Unauthorized** | Authentication failed.
 Either the user account does not exist, does not have a password set, is locked out, or the supplied password was incorrect.
 **500 Server Error** | Something went wrong accessing the database.
 An [Error](General.md#error-object) object will be provided in the response with more details.

 ### POST /auth/logout
 Logs out a user and terminates their session.
-This will invalidate the JWT bearer token that the user was using to sign in.
+This will invalidate the user's session cookie.
+Attempts to use it in future requests will result in a **401 Unauthorized** error.

 #### Responses
 HTTP Status Code | Details
 ----- | -----
 **204 No Content** | The call succeeded and the user's session has been invalidated.
-Their bearer token will no longer be accepted.
+The session cookie will be removed.
 The response body will be empty.
 **500 Server Error** | Something went wrong accessing the database.
 An [Error](General.md#error-object) object will be provided in the response with more details.